faculty and administration

 This practice included defense of major felony and homicide cases, and in 1993, he was presented the Thurgood Marshall Award by the Boston Bar Association.

-He is a graduate of Boston College and of Boston College Law School.
+Judge Connors is a graduate of Boston College and of Boston College Law School.

-Judge Connors has served on the Mental Health Legal Advisors Committee since his appointment by the Justices of the Supreme Judicial Court in 2006.
+He has served on the Mental Health Legal Advisors Committee since his appointment by the Justices of the Supreme Judicial Court in 2006.
 He is also a Judicial Trustee of the Massachusetts Bar Foundation.
 He is a member of the Adjunct Faculty at Boston College Law School where he has taught Mental Health and the Law.
 He has also participated as a lecturer in numerous judicial education programs dealing with topics in mental health and criminal law presented by the Trial Court's Judicial Institute, the Flaschner Judicial Institute, the Department of Mental Health, and other organizations.